Bead Glossary A to J

 CARNELIAN or CORNELIAN

-Is gemstone from the quartz family.
+Is a gemstone from the quartz family.
 It is a warm reddish orange or brown colour.
 These stones can be found in Brazil, India, and Uruguay.
-Read more in our Gemstones & Minerals Glossary
+Read more in our Gemstones & Minerals Glossary.

 Above is an example of Carnelian.